OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 All the commits with a commit message subject with a tag like **@minor**, **@cosmetic** and **@refactor** won't appear in any changelog.

 **Don't include many different changes into one commit.
-Each change must have it's separate commit.**
+Each change must have a separate commit.**

 ### Using Gitchangelog

-Gitchangelog is an open source project that parse the git log to generate formated changelogs.
+Gitchangelog is an open source project that parses the git log to generate formated changelogs.
 We use this tool to autogenerate the release notes.
-The API repository has a ChangeLog file updated when each release is done.
+The API repository has a ChangeLog file that is updated when each release is done.
 If you want to see the current ChangeLog (changes since last release plus the unreleased changes) you can run the gitchangelog script from the API repository.
 Before running the script you'll have to install mako:

 ```bash
 sudo apt-get install python-mako